 It's surprising who you bump into.
 In a house in a town in the foothills of the Pennines I had a chat with a couple from Newcastle (upon Tyne) who were staying in their caravan on a small site near Sowerby Bridge.
 They must have entered, 'Women, downtrodden and desperate' into an internet search engine and come up with Hare Hill House, Littleborough.
 Quite whether they'd expected to get tangled up with a hoard of noisy women in fancy dress, is anyone's guess.
 But their alternative this particular Sunday morning was the Great North Run in their home town.
 'Not likely,' the chap said.

 One of the women we celebrated was midwife to Littleborough from around 1930.
 Ivy Ellis was little short of a heroine to many local families.
 Roughly twenty years before the NHS was formed, she would have battled all weather to help expectant Mums, sometimes arriving on horse and cart.
 With little more than a few towels, warm water and a fire in the grate, many local folk made their entrance.
-Through a relative we had access to her photograph album.
+Through one of Ivy's relatives we had access to her photograph album.
 Photos of some fifty babies over twenty years are displayed during this heritage celebration.
 Many of the names are familiar and some of the tots of yesteryear will be the forebears of today's generation.

 The second event was the Hare Hill Allotment show.
 I've actually done a fair amount of work one way or another around the allotments, building sheds and fences for example, even a chicken run, so was keen to show my support for a healthy and popular activity.
 I've seen many workers upended in the undergrowth, tending their crops, so I was interested to see the results.